ATTAINING TO ETERNAL LIFE

-Whoever has ears, let them hear what the Spirit says to the churches.
-To the one who is victorious, I will give the right to eat from the tree of life, which is in the paradise of God.
-(Revelation 1:7)
+He who has an ear, let him hear what the Spirit says to the churches.
+To him who overcomes, I will give the right to eat from the tree of life, which is in the paradise of God.
+(Revelation 2:7)

-Where does it say in the Bible “to the one who is victorious I will grant to go to Heaven and live there forever”?
+Where does it say in the Bible, “To him who overcomes, I will grant to go to Heaven and live there forever”?

 Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt.
 (Daniel 12:2)

-Now the following verse takes on more significance to us, I think:
+Now the following verse takes on more significance to us:

 But small is the gate and narrow the road that leads to life, and only a few find it.
 (Matthew 7:14)